Welfare at Bolton Metro

 Everyone who works with children has a responsibility for keeping them safe; this includes teachers and coaches and all who are employed or volunteer to work with children in the sport sector.
 No single individual can have a full picture of a child’s needs and circumstances and, if children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action.
 In order that organisations and practitioners collaborate effectively, it is vital that every individual working with children and families is aware of the role that they have to play and the role of other professionals.
 In addition, effective safeguarding requires clear local arrangements for collaboration between professionals and agencies.

 The welfare officer has the primary responsibility to receive and manage child safeguarding issues for your organisation.
-In the case of Bolton Metro, the Welfare Officer is Mick Batty.
+In the case of Bolton Metro, the Welfare Officer is Becky Seddon.
+She is supported by Amanda Carruthers.
 The primary role of the Welfare Officer is to be the first point of contact for club staff, volunteers, young people and parents for any issues concerning child welfare, poor practice or potential or alleged abuse.
-If you are a member of an ASA organisation, or the parent of a member, and your concern is regarding another member or the parent of a member, you must refer the matter to Mick Batty.
+If you are a member of an ASA organisation, or the parent of a member, and your concern is regarding another member or the parent of a member, you must refer the matter to the welfare officer.
 This is fully confidential and will not be discussed with other members/ coaches unless the need arises, and you will be informed should this be the case.

 Useful welfare information for parents from Swim England

 Wavepower 2016–19 is the latest Amateur Swimming Association (ASA) Child Safeguarding Policies and Procedures publication which replaces all previous versions.
 It has been produced to assist in safeguarding and protecting children in our sport and must be adopted by all ASA affiliated clubs and organisations.